Arctic Basecamp, Davos 2018

 Read the Nature article: Three Years to Safeguard our Climate.

 The Pentland Centre at Lancaster University, led by Professor Gail Whiteman, is dedicated to creating a world-class hub for transdisciplinary research on sustainability.
 They are an active partner in the European ICE-ARC (Ice Climate Economics-Arctic Research on Change) project.

-We are participating in Arctic Basecamp 2018 to educate and influence world ecomonic leaders.
-Our key objectives are:
+We participated in Arctic Basecamp 2018 to educate and influence world ecomonic leaders.
+Our key objectives were:

 - To present state-of-the-art research showing the dramatic changes occurring in the Arctic.

 - To explain how these changes impact Arctic and non-Arctic countries alike.

 - To outline the global economic risks related to Arctic change.